 Birds can be delightful garden guests, bringing color and music to our yards.
 They’re also useful visitors who gobble up grubs and insect pests, and they aid pollination when they brush against plants with their feathers and feet.
 It’s true that they aren’t always welcome around fruit trees or in vegetable gardens, as some birds are prone to peck and nibble.
 But they are a vital part of our ecosystem, and they’re fun and fascinating to watch, especially when they build nests and raise their young.
-You can even record their activities with a “BirdCam,” a weatherproof digital camera that snaps photos during the day or at night.

 It’s easy to create a bird-friendly garden by giving them three basic things: food, water, and shelter.